phenology/infrastructure/platform/README.md

 --- | --- | ---
 SURF-Sara HPC cloud | pheno | Raul/Romulo

 The owner will email a zip folder with all the configuration parameters.
 Unzip the folder and follow the instructions.
+Before that we recommend to [install ansible](https://github.com/nlesc-sherlock/emma/blob/master/ansible.md#install-ansible).

 * To install the platform the user should read the instructions detailed in [**emma's** set up](https://github.com/nlesc-sherlock/emma/blob/master/README.md#setup-environment).
 This assumes that you use an Ubuntu machine or that you have Windows 10 with [**WSL**](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide).
 If not, go to [**emma's** README](https://github.com/nlesc-sherlock/emma/blob/master/README.md).